ceph/ceph/doc/mgr/influx.rst

 Configuration
 -------------

-In order for this module to work, the following configuration should be created ``/etc/ceph/influx.conf``
+In order for this module to work, the following configuration should be created ``/etc/ceph/influx.conf``.

 ^^^^^^^^
 Required
 ^^^^^^^^

-The configurations must include the following under the header ``[influx]``
+The configurations must include the following under the header ``[influx]``.

 :Configuration: **Description**
 :interval: Sets how often the module will collect the stats and send it to influx
 :hostname: Influx host
 :username: Influx username
 :password: Influx password
-:database: Influx database (if a database does not already exist in influx the module will create one)
+:database: Influx database (if a database does not already exist in influx, the module will create one)
 :port: Influx port
 :stats: Stats about the osd, pool, and cluster can be collected.
 Specify as many as you would like, but seperate each type by a comma.